-Some of the most common types of benzodiazepines are Valium, Xanax and Klonopin.
-This class of drugs is one of the most commonly prescribed medications in the county.
-While there have actually been more than 2,000 different kinds of benzodiazepines that have been produced in the past, only about 15 are currently approved by the FDA.
-Some of the long-acting benzodiazepines include Valium and Librium while some of the short-acting benzos are Xanax and Ativan.
+Some of the most commonly used benzodiazepines are Ativan, Valium, Xanax and Klonopin.
+This class of drugs is frequently prescribed throughout Ohio and across the country..
+While there have actually been more than 2000 different kinds of benzodiazepines produced in the past, only about 15 are currently approved by the FDA.

 Are Benzodiazepines Addictive?

 Benzodiazepines are quite common, and they do have many medical benefits.
-However, they can also be very addictive, and they are commonly abused.
+Unfortunately, they can also be very addictive and are commonly abused.
 Short-acting medications such as Xanax and Ativan tend to be more addictive because they start to work quickly and peak faster, making the effects feel more intense.

-Benzos may be abused in a few different situations.
-There are people who take a large amount at one time or people who pair the medication with other substances such as opioids or alcohol, which can be extremely dangerous and can even lead to death.
-There is also chronic abuse of the medication.
+Benzos can be misused or abused in a few different ways.
+People may take a large amount at one time, or pair the medication with other substances such as opioids or alcohol, which can be extremely dangerous and can even lead to death.
+Others chronically abuse the medication.
 This occurs when someone becomes dependent on them after a prolonged period of time, and they no longer feel normal without taking them.

 Why Are Benzodiazepines Addictive?

-When a person takes a benzodiazepine, it produces a surge in the levels of dopamine in the person’s brain.
-Much of the activity of these drugs on the brain is related to the GABA receptors.
-Because the drug creates stimulation of the brain’s reward mechanism, the addiction cycle is then created in the brain.
+When a person takes a benzodiazepine, it works through the GABA receptors to cause a surge of dopamine in the brain.
+This triggers the reward center, telling the brain to repeat the activity.
+With chronic use, a cycle of addiction can begin.
 The effects of benzodiazepines are similar to the effects of opioids or cannabinoids in this way.

 Benzodiazepine Addiction Statistics

-While benzodiazepines are some of the most regularly prescribed drugs in the country, they are also some of the most addictive prescription medications.
-All throughout the nation, there has been a spike in overdose deaths related to benzodiazepines and/or a combination of benzodiazepines and other medications or substances.
+While benzodiazepines are some of the most regularly prescribed drugs in the country, they are also highly addictive prescription medications.
+All throughout the nation, there has been a spike in overdose deaths related to benzodiazepines or a combination of benzodiazepines and other medications or substances.
 Fortunately, for those who struggle with a benzodiazepine addiction, there are many different treatment options available in Ohio such as The Recovery Village Columbus.